eigen-space/jest-screenshot-testing/README.md

 * `jest-styled-components` - a set of utilities for testing Styled Components with Jest.
 * `styled-components` - requirement of jest-styled-components.
 * `ts-jest` - it lets you use Jest to test projects written in TypeScript.
-* `tslint` - it checks TypeScript code for readability, maintainability, and functionality errors.
+* `eslint` - it checks code for readability, maintainability, and functionality errors.
 * `typescript` - is a superset of JavaScript that have static type-checking and ECMAScript features.
 * `whatwg-fetch` - this project is a polyfill for `window.fetch`.